eyeswideopen/LeapScratch/readme.md

 Hardware:

-- Obviously a LeapMotion controller is required to use the system
+- Obviously a **LeapMotion** controller is required to use the system
-- Another trivial requirement is an audio speaker installation
+- Another trivial requirement is an **audio speaker** installation
-- Audio de-interleaving, resampling and re-interleaving is pretty costly.
+- Audio de-interleaving, resampling and re-interleaving is **pretty costly**.
 Low RAM and/or processor resources may cause sound flickering.
-- The system is cross-platform.
+- The system is **cross-platform**.
 Therefore you can use LeapScratch on Linux, Windows and MacOSX machines.

 Software: